apache/incubator-baremaps/docs/examples/naturalearth/index.md

 ```bash
 sudo apt-get install gdal-bin
 ```
-or
+or if you prefer with Homebrew:

 ```bash
 brew install gdal
 ```

 You can then import the data using the following command.
 Here, notice the re-projection in web mercator (EPSG:3857).
 The Natural Earth tables should become visible in your postgresql database.
 Baremaps container which is inside Docker must be running (c.f. [installation](https://www.baremaps.com/installation/)).

 ```bash
 PGCLIENTENCODING=UTF8 ogr2ogr \